Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia Tech's games this season have gone over 55.5 points five of seven times.
+- Georgia Tech and its opponents have combined to score more than 55.5 points in five of seven games this season.

 - Virginia Tech's games have gone over 55.5 points in two opportunities this season.

-- The two teams combine to score 53.8 points per game, 1.7 less than the over/under in this contest.
+- The two teams combine to average 53.8 points per game, 1.7 less than the over/under in this contest.

-- This contest's over/under is 3.5 points above the 52 these two squads combine to surrender per game this season.
+- These two squads combine to allow 52 points per game, 3.5 fewer than this contest's over/under.

-- The average total in Yellow Jackets games this season is 58.7, 3.2 points more than Saturday's total of 55.5.
+- The average total in Yellow Jackets games this season is 58.7, 3.2 points above Saturday's total of 55.5.

-- The 55.5 over/under in this game is 2.9 points higher than the 52.6 average total in Hokies games this season.
+- In 2021, games involving the Hokies have averaged a total of 52.6 points, 2.9 fewer than this game's set over/under.

 Georgia Tech Stats and Trends